tetris245/tetris245/README.md

 * New command: anim with many anims.
 List: angry, bareteeth, blink, chuckle, closeeyes, closemouth, confused, cry, distressed, droolreset, droolsides, frown, glare, grin, happy, narroweyes, neutral, openeyes, openmouth, pout, raisebrows, resetbrows, sad, smile, smirk, wink, worried.
 * New command: clubhelp to display the standard commands of the game
-* New commanm: game to launch minigames while bypassing day/status conditions.
+* New command: game to launch minigames while bypassing day/status conditions.
 List: cleaning, dojo, drinks, kidnap, puppy, rhythm.
 * New command: keydeposit to keep your keys safe in the vault
 * New command: pet to become a fully restrained pet girl
 * Updated the background command